 About / Contact

-Hi, I’m Courtney Celley – a professional communicator with more than a decade of experience executing digital communication strategies.
+Hi, I’m Courtney Celley – a professional communicator with more than a decade of experience executing digital communication strategies across the digital ecosystem.
 From web development and digital strategy to social media and multimedia, I have a proven record of communicating complex information in a clear, accurate and engaging manner to diverse audiences.
 I’m open to roles that focus on strategic communication, digital strategy, storytelling and making our world a better place.

 Contact